 If you have an abundance of ceramics collecting dust at the back of your kitchen cupboards make more of them – because just about anything can be a plant pot.
 Be imaginative when finding homes for you plants – that chipped teapot might not be any good serving afternoon tea any more, but it’ll make a fine home for potted flowers and shrubs.

 Display plants on an out-grown cot bed base!
 Vertical planters are all the rage to make the most of walls for plant displays.
 Any slatted base frame can be transformed with a lick of paint, to create a trellis on which to hang plants.
-See how to do it here: Mum wows with ingenious idea to reuse little one’s cot bed in the garden – and it cost just £6
+See how a Mum wows with ingenious idea to reuse little one’s cot bed in the garden – and it cost just £6 to make her DIY vertical garden planter.

 When the original pots or vases can’t be repurposed as they are don’t fret, where there’s a will there’s a way.
 Nestle broken terracotta pots into a gravelled border, and plant low-maintenance succulents inside to create the quickest rock garden yet.
 This simple upcycling idea would work for any damaged crockery you might have lying around.